squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/advanced/styling/styling-toggles.md

 # Styling toggles

-As jQuery UI does not provide a toggle widget, **Squelch Tabs and Accordions** uses its own custom built jQuery plugin for this functionality.
+As jQuery UI does not provide a toggle element, **Squelch Tabs and Accordions** uses its own custom built jQuery plugin for this functionality.
 Toggles have been built from the ground up to be compatible with both jQuery UI themes *and* liteAccordion themes (the library that powers the horizontal accordions).
 This means that your website's toggles can be styled by your jQuery UI theme *or* by using a liteAccordion theme, giving you a choice of 6 options for the `theme=` parameter:

 * `jqueryui`: which tells the toggle to use the active jQuery UI theme's styles.
 * `blank`: a very basic stripped-down theme for you to extend for your own purposes.